facelessuser/coloraide/docs/src/markdown/interpolation.md

 )
 ```

-The default delta E method is delta E 76, which is a simple euclidean distancing in the CIELAB color space.
+The default delta E method is Delta E 76, which is a simple euclidean distancing in the CIELAB color space.
+While a
+Delta E 2000 is far more accurate, it is a much more expensive operation.

 ## Piecewise Interpolation